react-navigation/react-navigation.github.io/versioned_docs/version-6.x/auth-flow.md

       signIn: async data => {
         // In a production app, we need to send some data (usually username, password) to server and get a token
         // We will also need to handle errors if sign in failed
-        // After getting token, we need to persist the token using `AsyncStorage`
+        // After getting token, we need to persist the token using `SecureStore`
         // In the example, we'll use a dummy token

         dispatch({ type: 'SIGN_IN', token: 'dummy-auth-token' });